Icosacube/Melbourne-Connect-Scheduler-2024/README.md

 ## NPM Available Scripts

-In the project directory, you can run:
+In the `mcs_backend` directory, you can run:

+### `npm install`
+This command will install all necessary dependencies Please run this before running any other NPM Scripts

 ### `npm run dev`